Metric distortion Under Probabilistic Voting: Introduction

-\textbf{Probabilistic Voting and Random Utility Models (RUMs)~~} \cite{hinich1977equilibrium} showed that the celebrated Median Voter Theorem of \cite{black1948rationale} does not hold under probabilistic voting, underlining the fact that important results in voting theory attained under the assumption of `deterministic' voters do not hold more generally.
-Classical work on probabilistic voting has focused on studying the equilibrium positions of voters and/or candidates in game-theoretic models \cite{patty2005local, coughlin1981electoral, coughlin1981directional, mckelvey2006theory}, and empirical validation from national elections in Europe \cite{alvarez2000issues, schofield1998multiparty, quinn1999voter}. \cite{mckelvey2006theory} adopt the quantal response model, a popular way to model agents' bounded rationality.
+\textbf{Probabilistic Voting and Random Utility Models (RUMs)~~} The work in \citep{hinich1977equilibrium} showed that the celebrated Median Voter Theorem of \cite{black1948rationale} does not hold under probabilistic voting, underlining the fact that important results in voting theory attained under the assumption of `deterministic' voters do not hold more generally.
+Classical work on probabilistic voting has focused on studying the equilibrium positions of voters and/or candidates in game-theoretic models \cite{patty2005local, coughlin1981electoral, coughlin1981directional, mckelvey2006theory}, and empirical validation from national elections in Europe \cite{alvarez2000issues, schofield1998multiparty, quinn1999voter}.
+The work in \citep{mckelvey2006theory} adopts the quantal response model, a popular way to model agents' bounded rationality.
+In \cite{Ghodsi_Latifian_Seddighin_2019}, the authors study a setting in which voters may abstain from voting with a probability that depends on their utilities for the candidates.

 RUMs have been studied in social choice \cite{Pfeiffer2012adaptive, soufiani2013preference} with the hypothesis that candidates have \textit{universal} ground-truth strengths, which voters make noisy observations of.
 Our model is the same as RUM regarding the voters' behavior; however, voters have \textit{independent} costs from candidates.
 The Plackett-Luce (PL) model \cite{plackett1975analysis, luce2005individual} has been widely studied in social choice \cite{gormley2006analysis, azari2012random,gormley2004grade}.
 For probabilities on pairwise orders, PL reduces to the Bradley-Terry (BT) model \cite{bradley1952rank}.
 These probabilities are proportional to candidates' strengths (which we define as the inverse of powers of costs).